 The recommended cure time is 24 hours, although this may be shorter or longer depending on the amount of glue used, the surface material, and the temperature and humidity of your working environment.

 Can Gorilla Glue be used as a Caulk?

-For most situations, Original Gorilla Glue is not useful as a caulk material because it expands as it cures, and is not as flexible as a standard silicone caulk.
+For most situations, Original Gorilla Glue is not useful as a caulking material because it expands as it cures, and is not as flexible as a standard silicone caulk.

-Gorilla actually sell a caulking silicone sealant too, which will be more flexible and better suited for caulking.
+Gorilla actually sells a caulking silicone sealant too, is more flexible and better suited for caulking.